foundling/old_blog/app/content/posts/drafts/lazy_loading_node_cli.md

         "moment": "^2.16.0",
         "nedb": "^1.8.0",

-Each of these modules may include other modules as part of its package.
-And these modules don't include all of the modules I wrote specifically for the app.
+Well, these dependencies, *plus* the dependencies that they have, *plus* the sub-modules I wrote specifically for the app.
 While the OS caches recently loaded modules, bringing subsequent invocations of the utility down to just a few hundred milliseconds, the utility would be used usually once per session and sporadically, negating the benefits of the cache.
 So in the average use case the performance was ... *bad*.

 ## Loading Just the Libraries You Need